 Concerns to ask an agent.

-Examining the agreement.
+Reviewing the agreement.

-Preparing to purchase or offer.
+Preparing to purchase or sell.

-How much will an agent expense you?
+Just how much will an agent cost you?

-How to Vet Realty Agents
+How to Vet Real Estate Agents

 Agent, Realtor or Broker?